E. H. Scott "Allwave 12 Deluxe"

 Schematic and Information

-This Guarantee states that this radio, serial number N 131, was origionally purchased by Louis M. Wilcox who lived in Ohio.
+This certificate states that this radio, serial number N 131, was originally purchased by Louis M. Wilcox who lived in Ohio.
 The scribbling on the upper left corner indicates that this radio was placed into serviced on May 20, 1933.